 Office of Health Promotion Research - this group of investigators is dedicated to translational research on critical behaviors affecting population health, with a focus on strategies for primary and secondary prevention of major chronic diseases.

 The UVM Cancer Center is a nationally recognized comprehensive clinical and research cancer center committed to innovative cancer research, life-saving prevention and treatment programs, and public education.
 VCC research is conducted primarily at the University of Vermont, and encompasses cancer prevention and control; clinical research; cell signaling and growth; and genome stability and expression.
 High quality patient care is provided through the VCC's clinical partnership with Vermont's academic medical center, The University of Vermont Medical Center.

-Research funding at the College of Medicine has increased 300 percent in the last decade, to more than $78 million annually.
+Research funding at the College of Medicine has grown steadily to more than $82 million annually.

 Centers of Biomedical Research Excellence